 There are different types of equipment used to locate underground infrastructure based on the properties of the facility.
 The choice of equipment is dependent on several factors such as specifics of the locate request, locating method, and material of the buried infrastructure.

-Examples of equipment used to locate underground infrastructure are shown in Table 3 below, these equipment types should be used with caution in congested areas.
+Examples of equipment used to locate underground infrastructure are shown in Table 3 below.

 Table 3: Electromagnetic Locating Equipment Types, Usage, Advantages, and Limitations